Planning the Upstate Upgrade

 How Power is Delivered to You Safely and Reliably and What is Changing

-This electricity is then carried across 47,000 miles of distribution lines, supported by hundreds of thousands of poles and more than 500 strategically located distribution substations.
+This electricity is then carried across 48,000 miles of distribution lines, supported by hundreds of thousands of poles and more than 700 strategically located distribution substations.
 Power is then stepped down again at thousands of transformers to deliver power safely and reliably to millions of homes and businesses.

 The Upstate Upgrade: A Three-Pronged Approach

-• Customer Programs, to deliver cleaner energy solutions and put customers in control of their energy choices and use.
+• Customer Programs, to deliver energy solutions and put customers in control of their energy choices and use.

 National Grid is expected to invest more than $4 billion in the Upstate Upgrade to achieve these goals and enable a more electrified energy future.